 Note that tryptophan can only enter the brain in concert with carbohydrates.
 Tyrosine, another important amino acid, improves stress, fatigue, sleepiness, and mood when present in the brain.
 Tyrosine can be found in mustard greens, watermelon, soybeans, pumpkin seeds, and tofu, but also needs carbohydrates to enter the brain.
 Learn more about diet and mental health.

 Supplements have been used for millennia to promote sound sleep.
 Employing the recommendations of this article will influence your body’s ability to sleep, but some individuals feel assurance with more natural sleep aid backups.
-Nedley Health recommends the following: Melatonin 5-HTP, Somnapure, Cortisol Manager, Lavela.
-Call our office for several other supplements not yet on our online store.
+Nedley Health recommends the following: Sleep Balance, Melatonin 5-HTP, Somnapure, Cortisol Manager, and Lavela.

 Daily physical activity helps stimulate blood flow, decrease depressive symptoms, increase energy levels, and improve sleep quality.
 One meta-analysis found that exercise can improve sleep quality without any notable adverse effects in insomnia patients. [iv]